Homer the Moe

 "Homer the Moe" is the third episode of the thirteenth season of the American animated television series The Simpsons.
 It first aired on the Fox Network in the United States on November 18, 2001.
 In the episode, Moe, following the advice of his former bartending professor, decides to modernize his bar.
 The bar's new image attracts several customers, but leaves Moe's four regular customers, Homer, Lenny, Carl, and Barney, feeling alienated, which in turn prompts Homer to open his private bar, disguising it as a hunting club to avoid liquor license restrictions.

-The episode was directed by Jen Kamerman and was the first episode Dana Gould written for The Simpsons.
+The episode was directed by Jen Kamerman and was the first episode Dana Gould wrote for The Simpsons.
 Gould based the part about Homer's bar on his father, who opened a hunting club to sell alcohol without having to acquire a liquor license.
 The episode featured the musical group R.E.M., who appeared as themselves.

 The episode received mixed reviews from critics following the thirteenth season's release on DVD and Blu-ray.